 Oral and maxillofacial surgeons commonly remove wisdom teeth.
 They are also highly trained in performing these procedures.
 If a patient is at a higher risk for serious complications or prefers an I.V. sedation, oral surgeons are the ideal option.
 This is because they are qualified to use deeper levels of sedation and understand how to do it safely.

-General dentists also perform tooth extractions, including wisdom teeth.
+General dentists also perform wisdom teeth extractions.
 The main difference between an oral surgeon and dentist, in terms of third molar removal, is the level of sedation they are qualified to use on patients.

 A local anesthetic (lidocaine) is administered to the patient, which numbs the surgical area.
 It may be used by itself or in combination with nitrous oxide (laughing gas), an oral premedication, or I.V. sedation.
 The surgery does not start until it is in full effect.
 Patients will not feel any pain during the procedure.

 During the surgical extraction, the dentist cuts the gingiva (gums) surrounding each tooth with a scalpel.
 The gums are peeled back from the underlying bone using surgical instruments.
 The dental nurse draws the soft tissues back and uses high-speed suction to keep the area clean and dry.

 The entire tooth, root pieces, and excess bone are removed by the dentist.
 Once this step is complete, the socket is examined for any remaining fragments that need to be removed.
 The entire procedure takes 30 minutes or less.

 Once the extraction is complete, the gum tissue may be sutured back into place to cover the underlying bone and promote healing.
 Although, not all surgeons use stitches.